The Human Truth Foundation

 Health:

 Haiti has some poor policies and cultural issues which cause some public health problems.
-Haiti does the best in its suicide rate34.
-It does better than average in its smoking rate35 and in its alcohol consumption rate36.
-Haiti doesn't do so well in other areas.
-Haiti does worse than average for its adolescent birth rate31 (still low for The Americas), its food aid and health contributions and WHO compliance37, its fertility rate16 (amongst the worst in The Americas) and in its average life expectancy13 (the worst in The Americas).
-And finally, it sits amongst the bottom 20 in its immunizations take-up38 (the worst in The Americas).
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Haiti does the best in its suicide rate32.
+It does better than average in its smoking rate33 and in its alcohol consumption rate34.
+But, things still need to improve in Haiti.
+Haiti does worse than average in its adolescent birth rate29 (still good for The Americas), its food aid and health contributions and WHO compliance35, its fertility rate15 (amongst the highest in The Americas) and in its average life expectancy13 (the lowest in The Americas).
+And finally, it falls into the worst 20 in its immunizations take-up36 (the worst in The Americas).
+The number of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Haiti in 1990 was 53yrs, lower than the global average of 64.6, and, in 2010 it had the second-worst in the world.
+But on average it improved by +11.3yrs in the 30 years from 1990, much better than the global average of +7.9yrs, and its regain over the 2010s was a radical +18.2yrs.

 Years13